 Banking: What to Set Up and Where

 Open a local bank account in the first two weeks.
 BCA (Bank Central Asia) and Mandiri are the main banks used by expats, both with English-language services at larger branches.
 HSBC and Standard Chartered have expat-focused branches in Jakarta if you need to manage money across currencies.
-You will need your KITAS card, passport, proof of address, and an initial deposit to open an account.
+You will usually need your KITAS card, passport, proof of address, and an initial deposit to open an account.
 Your employer can help you obtain an NPWP tax registration number if the branch requests one.

 Most expat families in Jakarta employ a household assistant (pembantu) and many also hire a driver.
 A live-in pembantu costs $200 to $400 per month depending on experience and whether accommodation is included.
 A day helper costs less.
-The arrangement is common and makes a practical difference in a city where household errands are genuinely time-consuming.
+The arrangement is common and makes a practical difference in a city where household errands are time-consuming.

 The most reliable way to find staff is through personal recommendations at the school gate or expat community WhatsApp groups.
 Staffing agencies exist but vary in quality.
 Always ask for a reference from the most recent employer, verify their KTP (national ID card), and agree on hours, duties, and overtime in writing from the start.